xning11/xning11.github.io/_posts/2020-07-15-causal-inf-part1.md

     \frac{P(Y^{a=1}=1)/P(Y^{a=1}=0)}{P(Y^{a=0}=1)/P(Y^{a=0}=0)} = 1
     $$

-When measuring the causal effect, the problem is that we only observe one of the outcomes if the individual is treated or untreated.
+When measuring the causal effect, the problem is that we only observe one of the outcomes when the individual is treated or untreated.
 For example, the counterfactual outcomes under no treatment, $P(Y^{a=0}=1)$, cannot be directly computed.
 Besides, the counterfactual outcomes are likely nondeterministic, and vary across individuals.

+In other words, we would never be able to identify the true causal effect because of missing data.
+However, under certain assumptions, we can make causal inference using associative inference.

 **Note:** If $A=1$, the $Y^{a=0}$ is missing data.
 If $A=0$, the $Y^{a=1}$ is missing data.
 {: .notice--info}